alemsiz/mt-exercise-5/README.md

 The time taken to generate the translations increases linearly with the beam size, as can be seen in the second graph.

 As for the relationship between beam size and BLEU score, this is slightly more complex.
-Firstly, the BLEU score increases significantly between beam sizes 2 and 4, peaking at 4, and then falling consistently between 4 and 20.
-Nonetheless, the BLEU score only varies within a range of 0.5 points overall (between the maximum at beam size 4 and the minimum at beam size 18/20), so the differences are not significant.
+Firstly, the BLEU score increases between beam sizes 2 and 4, peaking at 4, and then falling consistently between 4 and 20.
+Nonetheless, the BLEU score only varies within a range of 0.5 points overall (between the maximum of 22.2 at beam size 4 and the minimum of 21.7 at beam size 18/20), so the differences are not so significant.

 In light of these results, I would choose a beam size of 4 in the future, since this optimises the BLEU score while also keeping the generation time low.